gxuvain/bento/README.md

 # 🍱Bento

-🍱lunchbox for your Nuxt app
+lunchbox for your Nuxt app

 ## Setup